 Thomas R. Gruber (1993).
 A Translation Approach to Portable Ontology Specifications.
 Knowledge Acquisition, 5(2), 1993, pp. 199-220.

-This is the official Ontolingua paper, containing the fabled definition of ontology as specification.
+This is the official Ontolingua paper, containing the fabled definition of ontology as a specification of a conceptualization.

 This is the paper that first published the fabled definition of ontology as specification, with a theoretical grounding in AI agency and knowledge representation.
 This journal was merged into the International Journal of Human-Computer Studies, and this paper was recognized as the highest cited article in the history of those journals.